react-native-admob/admob/docs/docs/api/setRequestConfiguration.md

 sidebar_label: setRequestConfiguration
 ---

-Use this function to configure Ad requests and initialize Mobile Ads SDK.
-You need to call this function before you load any Ads.
-Generally, you call this function when the root component of your app is mounted.
+Use this function to configure Ad requests globally.

 ## Usage example